Dissecting SmartFocus’s ebook download campaign on LinkedIn.

 - Tip: This landing page should re-emphasize that this ebook contains exclusive video insight from Brian Solis.
 Ideally, you would want to include his picture on the landing page to tap into his reputation.
 You’re increasing your perceived credibility by using an influencer’s status and reputation.

-- Everything in the footer on this page is useless, and the newsletter sign up box distracts visitor from the intended action (download).
+- Everything in the footer on this page is useless, and the newsletter sign-up box distracts visitors from the intended action (download).

 - Tip: Remove everything from the footer.
-Less distractions will improve your conversion rate and user experience.
+Fewer distractions will improve your conversion rate and user experience.

 As you can see, SmartFocus failed to create a fluid experience taking a person from a click on the ad to the landing page to the download page.
 In a webinar I did last year on marketing automation mistakes, I talked about taking a lead on a broken bridge.

 Lead generation is a journey across a bridge.
 You take a person on a walk across a bridge and when they cross they become your lead.